New Jersey Field Office Project Review Guide

 STEP 5: Coordinate with the Service

-Our response will have a control number in the upper left corner of the letter; please refer to this number during any subsequent correspondence.
+Our response letters will have the IPaC Project Code in the upper left corner of the document.
+Please refer to this number during any subsequent correspondence and include it in the subject line of future emails.

 For some projects, a Service biologist may contact you via telephone or email to request a site visit, additional project information, or refinement of the proposed conservation measures.